profeshor/zip-codes-api/README.md

 Finally, the most challenging part of this project was to put the data on the database seeder (see on database/seeders folder), where seeders were builded for each state of Mexico.
 It took long, due the big amount of records for zip codes, settlements and municipalities.

+# Suggested improvements.

+The improvements that could be done are several features such as:
+- Get the list of zip codes by municipalities.
+- Enable pagination for the list of zip codes.
+- Get single state  which include it's municipalitites and zip codes.

+Similar improvements can be found on the following routes.
+But they are not still completely serialized.

+# Improvements made

+GET 'states/' Gets states lists
+GET 'states/{state}/municipalities Gets municipalities list by state GET 'municipalities/{municipality_ID} Gets a single municipality GET 'settlement_types/{settlement_type_ID} Gets single settlement type GET 'settlements/{settlement_ID} Gets single settlement

+They can be found on routes/api.php file.

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>